sabrin-data/HR-Attrition-Analysis/README.md

 ## Age_Group

-Created Age_Group feature to categorize employees into:
+Created Age_Group feature to segment employees into:

 * 18-25
 * 26-35